 As a general guideline, it’s more cost-effective for you to choose a crate that’s big enough for her to grow into.
 It should be big enough for the adult dog to stand up comfortably without crouching, turn around in, and stretch out – but no bigger (so that she doesn’t choose one part as her bed, and one part as her toilet!)

-Because the adult dog is likely to be considerably larger than the puppy, it’ll most likely be necessary for you to use a barrier to reduce the internal size of the crate.
-A wire grille or board will do just fine.
+Because the adult dog is likely to be considerably larger than the puppy, it’ll most likely be necessary for you to use a barrier or divider to reduce the internal size of the crate.
+Most wire crates come with a wire divider you can use.
+If not or if you have a plastic crate you can use a small box in the back of the crate.

 Alternatively, you can use a cheap crate (or even make one yourself) and replace it with a larger model as your puppy grows.